jschless/jschless.github.io/_posts/2019-09-09-a-man-called-ove.md

 ### Initial Thoughts
 It's written simply, so anyone can read it.
-It is far more easier to digest than anything referred to as literature.
-Moreover, it's a pretty quick read, at only 340 pages.
+It is pretty easy to digest; a snob might think scoff at this but I think its a virtue.
+Moreover, it's a pretty quick read at only 340 pages.
 It's the literary equivalent to [Gran Torino](https://www.imdb.com/title/tt1205489/).
 Ove is like a Swedish Clint Eastwood without the racism.
-He has the cliche "get off my lawn" attitude, but his tough exterior is eventually broken down by a Pakistani woman and her children and bumbling husband.
+He has the cliche "get off my lawn" attitude, but his tough exterior is eventually broken down by a Pakistani woman, her children and her bumbling husband.

 I think the timeline of the book is effective if unoriginal.
 It starts at the end (cliche) and then alternates between sharing Ove's origin story and his present adventures.
 The author slowly reveals that this exceedingly grumpy man is very principled, or has a "strong constitution."
 The reader comes to admire this aspect of Ove.
 Who in 2019 doesn't wish for there to be more people of principle in the world?

 ### Snobbish Criticisms

 I repeat that I think the book is very entertaining and moving, but it is not particularly profound or intricate.
-The book snob in me is about to come out, so anyone who is intolerant to pretentiousness may prefer to stop reading.
+The snob in me is about to come out, so anyone who is intolerant to pretentiousness may prefer to stop reading.

-Many of the issues I had with the book were the parts which were unrealistic, out-of-place, or otherwise cliches.
+Many of the issues I had with the book were the parts which were unrealistic, out-of-place, or otherwise cliche.
 In no particular order:

 - There is a scene where the fat neighbor thaws a frozen cat using his obese superpower (above average body heat).
-It sounds bizarre out of context.
-The funny thing is, its bizarre in the novel.
+It may sound bizarre out of context.
+The funny thing is, its bizarre in the novel!
 It feels very out of place in terms of tone and seriousness.
 It is not obvious that this does anything to advance the plot or develop any of the characters.

 - Ove is a grumpy man who is rude to many, but he turns into some perfect being as the novel progresses.
 How can a character have grumpiness as his only flaw?
 It would've been more realistic for Ove to also be a racist (i.e. Clint Eastwood in Gran Torino).
 It doesn't compute that someone would be so grumpy and distrustful of the world, but as soon as people force him to interact with them, he becomes a saint.
 Maybe this is a commentary on the state of the world: people can't see the value in an imperfect man like Clint Eastwood's character.
 Only saints can be accepted.